 Online Chatroom programme:

 Children may be on-screen during United Mothers zoom sessions, and in a domestic setting.
-Staff may witness interactions which are normally private.
+Staff and volunteers may witness interactions which are normally private.
 Our training workshops have covered situations which may cause concern and our obligations to discuss and report these.

 Appendix A: Legal Framework